bezzlab/bezzlab.github.io/README.md

-# bezzlab.github.io
+# Bessant Lab
-Bessant Lab Web Site
+News and Resources from the Bessant Bioinformatics Lab at QMUL